-- 1. No fewer than 60 semester hours of coursework must be earned at The King's College, and these 60 hours of credit must include at least 48 semester hours within the degree program. - 2.
-The successful candidate for this degree must have a cumulative GPA of 2.00 in all work completed at The King's College.
-In addition, all students must maintain at least a 2.0 cumulative GPA in the courses that are a part of the Common Core. - A student must obtain a grade of C or higher in both ENG 110, College Writing I, and ENG 120, College Writing II, within his first three semesters of attendance.
-Failure to do so will result in dismissal from the College. - 4.
-The successful candidate must satisfactorily complete all the requirements for Interregnum. - 5.
-The successful candidate for the degree program must obtain approval for graduation from the Office of the Registrar and upon vote of the faculty.
+- 1. Complete a minimum of 120 credits in courses numbered 100 or above (remedial or developmental courses may not be counted toward the minimum number of credits required for graduation) - 2.
+No fewer than 60 semester hours of coursework must be earned at The King's College, and these 60 hours of credit must include at least 48 semester hours within the degree program - 3.
+Earn a cumulative GPA of 2.00 in all work completed at The King's College. - 4.
+Earn a cumulative GPA of 2.00 in the courses that are a part of the Common Core - 5.
+Earn a grade of C or higher in all courses that are required of the major - 6.
+Earn a grade of C or higher in both ENG 110, College Writing I, and ENG 120, College Writing II, within the first three semesters of attendance; failure to do so will result in dismissal from the College - 7.
+The successful candidate must satisfactorily complete all the requirements for Interregnum - 8.
+The successful candidate for the degree program must obtain approval for graduation from the Office of the Registrar and upon vote of the faculty